 How to cook potatoes for this curry

-- I used instant pot to cook the potatoes.
+- I used an instant pot to cook the potatoes.
 Just add the washed potatoes inside the inner pot with 1-2 cups of water.
 Close the lid and pressure cook for 10 minutes.
 Open the lid after a natural pressure release.
 Once it cools down peel the skins of the potatoes.

 - You could also cook them on the stovetop: Use a vessel big enough to immerse the potatoes in water and boil them until they are soft.
 After it cools down, peel the skins off.